Where We’re Growing

 Why These Communities

-We're not partnering randomly.
-Rather we have carefully identified communities where the gap between industrial agriculture's promises and actual food security is widest.
+We're not partnering with founding farmers randomly.
+Rather we have carefully identified communities where the gap between industrial agriculture's promises and actual food availability is widest.

-Atlanta, Phoenix, Nashville, Charlotte, South Florida, Tampa Bay, Austin, Dallas, Orlando, Houston, Raleigh-Durham, Cleveland, Cincinnati, each have exploding urban populations, abundant vacant commercial real estate, and communities watching their farmland vanish while their grocery bills climb.
+Atlanta, Phoenix, Nashville, Charlotte, South Florida, Tampa Bay, Austin, Dallas, Orlando, Houston, Raleigh-Durham, Cleveland, and Cincinnati each have exploding urban populations, abundant vacant commercial real estate, and communities watching their farmland vanish while their grocery bills climb.

 These aren't "growth markets" - they're sovereignty vacuums waiting for Economic Insurgents who understand that moving the farm beats moving the food every single time.